luxfhe/docs/cofhe/cofhe-docs/docs/devdocs/tutorials/migrating-to-cofhe.md

 ### 2. Remove `FHE.req()`

-In Fhenix L2, you could use `FHE.req()` to enforce conditions on encrypted values, but this requires synchronus operation and also reveals some information about the encrypted value.\
+In luxfhe L2, you could use `FHE.req()` to enforce conditions on encrypted values, but this requires synchronus operation and also reveals some information about the encrypted value.\
 In CoFHE, which uses symbolic execution and operates asynchronously, this approach needs to be reimagined.
 There are several ways to handle this:

 1. **Conditional Operations**: Instead of requiring conditions, implement logic that naturally enforces constraints